 - 1. A unique State student identification code or a student data verification code as required in accordance with R.C.
 3301.0714(D)(2); - 2.
-A list or designation of which assessments are required and which assessments are not required; - 3.
-A list or designation of which assessments, required or not required, are taken and which assessments are not taken during each assessment administration period;
+A list or designation of which tests are required and which tests are not required; - 3.
+A list or designation of which tests, required or not required, are taken and which are not taken at each test administration period;

-- 4. A score for each assessment taken, whether required or not required; - 5.
-Whether or not each student attained the requisite performance standard designated for each required assessment; - 6.
-What, if any, assessments must still be taken; - 7.
+- 4. Score for each test taken; - 5.
+Whether each student obtained the requisite performance standard designated for each required test; - 6.
+What if any tests must still be taken; - 7.
 Whether or not intervention must be provided; and - 8.
-For each test required for graduation, the date passed shall be recorded on the student's transcript.
-No information regarding a test not passed shall be on the student's transcript.
+For each test required for graduation (when applicable grades are added), the date passed must be recorded on the student's transcript.
+No information shall be on the student's transcript for a test not passed.
+When a student who has taken State-mandated tests in one (1) school leaves that school to enroll in another school, the school previously attended shall provide, immediately upon request by a school official from the enrolling school, all applicable records set forth above.